The Most Haunted College in Winona, Minnesota – St. Mary’s College

 St. Mary’s College

 is considered to be the most haunted college in Winona, Minnesota.
 There are numerous stories surrounding school spirits such as college ghosts within the United States.
 When evaluating Minnesota ghosts that are said to roam the halls of the haunted schools within the state, you will nearly always find that there is a story of tragedy or despair that is directly related to the school spirits.
 The same hold trues for the most haunted college rumored to be within the state – St. Mary’s.
 Throughout this guide covering haunted educational facilities, you will learn the stories and accounts related to the haunting that is said to take place at St. Mary’s College in Winona, Minnesota.
-The Ultimate Conflict

 The St. Mary’s haunted college got the reputation that it has today because of one major conflict that occurred between two individuals – the Bishop named Patrick Heffron and a Father of the church named Louis Lesches.
 When evaluating the rumored college ghosts or school spirits of St. Mary’s, the conflict between these two men always comes up.
 In the year of 1898, Louis Lesches was ordained for the position of “Diocese of Winona”.
 Throughout his career, it was evident that he had many health conditions that impaired his ability to perform as expected.
 Many complaints were issued because of the fact that Father Lesches was often absent from important events and functions associated with the Diocesan.
 Many situations regarding the Father continued to transpire until Patrick Heffron gained the position of Bishop.